pkar70/MyLibs/Nuget-Extensions/README.md

     String.Depolit() As String
     String.ToValidPath(Optional useDepolit As Boolean = True, Optional invalidCharPlaceholder As String = "") As String

+    String.DropAccents // in v2.0.0
+    String.ToPOSIXportableFilename(optional replacement as string = "_") // in v2.0.0

 # for Integer

     Integer.ToStringWithSpaces() As String